-Engineer Hollander gave the MS4 Stormwater Monthly Report for June 2011.
-During the month of June, the Highway Department picked up trash and tires on 10 separate occasions.
-The trash (bags, mattresses, etc.) was taken and disposed of at the local landfill.
-In the month of June, tires were taken to the Highway Department and are stored until they can be taken to or picked up by CCE in New Albany, Indiana, for recycling.
-Also, in the month of June, the Highway Department removed approximately 10 tons of sand and sediment from bridge decks within the County.
-All was hauled to the Bartholomew County Solid Waste District for disposal.
+Engineer Hollander presented the Commissioners with the Monthly Stormwater Report for August 2011.
+During the month of August the Highway Department picked up trash and tires on sixteen (16) separate occasions.
+The trash (bags, mattresses, etc.) was taken and disposed of at the local landfill, and tires were taken to the Highway Department and are stored until they can be taken to or picked up by CCE in New Albany, Indiana, for recycling.

+The Highway Department removed approximately six (6) tons of sediment from ditches along the County Roads in the month of August.
+Waste was left in fields if property owners needed it for filling in low field areas or hauled it to the Bartholomew County Fairgrounds for future use.